Composite empirical likelihood for multisample clustered data: Simulation

 \subsection{Confidence intervals}

-We simulate the coverage precision of the confidence intervals constructed by the cluster-based bootstrap for quantiles or quantile differences.
-Confidence intervals can also be obtained by Wald method in the form of $\hat \theta \pm z_{1-\alpha/2} \{\widehat {\var}(\hat \theta)\}^{1/2}$.
-Bootstrap confidence intervals are well known for giving better precision in the coverage probabilities compared with Wald type intervals (Hall, 1988), particularly when the normal approximation is poor.
+We next simulate the coverage precision of the CIs constructed by the cluster-based bootstrap.
+The approach is applicable generally, but we focus on quantiles or quantile differences because of their importance and because they stand for a sticky scenario.
+CIs can also be obtained by the Wald method in the form $\hat \theta \pm z_{1-\alpha/2} \{\widehat {\var}(\hat \theta)\}^{1/2}$.
+Bootstrap CIs are well known for giving better precision in the coverage probabilities compared with Wald-type intervals \citep{hall1988theoretical}, particularly when the normal approximation is poor.
 Because of this, we do not attempt to show the superiority of the bootstrap interval.
-Instead, we apply the Wald intervals to empirical quantiles and use the incorrect asymptotic variance suitable only under independence assumption:
+Instead, {\blue we apply the Wald intervals to the empirical quantiles and use the asymptotic variance

-and the corresponding $\widehat {\var} (\tilde \xi_r -\tilde \xi_s)$ in the Wald type intervals.
-The anticipated poor performance of Wald intervals illustrates the danger of ignoring cluster structure.
+which is suitable only under an independence assumption, and the corresponding $\widehat {\var} (\tilde \xi_r -\tilde \xi_s)$ in the Wald intervals for quantile differences.} Here $\tilde \xi_r$ is the empirical quantile estimator of $\xi_r$ and $\hat g_r(y)$ is the kernel density estimator of $g_r(y)$, in which the normal kernel is used and the bandwidth is selected by rule of thumb.
+The anticipated poor performance of the Wald intervals illustrates the danger of ignoring the cluster structure.

-We generated data from the same models and used the same parameter settings as in the last section.
+We generated data from the same models and used the same parameter settings as in the previous section.
 The simulated coverage probabilities are summarized in Tables \ref{cover.pr.norm} and \ref{cover.pr.gam} based on 10,000 repetitions.
-The nominal level is 95\%.
+The nominal level is 95\% and the simulation error is below $0.5\%$.

-Under the normal random effects model, the Wald intervals have much lower coverage probabilities than the nominal 95\%.
-This reveals the ill effect of ignoring the within cluster correlations (do not blame Wald method).
-The bootstrap intervals (CEL) have much closer to 95\% coverage probabilities.
-Bootstrapping clusters is clearly a good choice.
+The Wald intervals have coverage probabilities much lower than the nominal 95\%.
+This reveals the negative effect of ignoring the within-cluster correlations (not due to the Wald method).
+The bootstrap intervals (CEL) have coverage probabilities much closer to 95\%.
+The cluster-based bootstrapping method is clearly a good choice.

-The coverage probabilities of bootstrap intervals are very close to 95\% for population quantile differences in all cases.
-For individual population quantiles, the bootstrap method works well when sample sizes are large or when the within cluster correlation are low.
-Otherwise, the coverage probability can be as low as 90.6\% in the most difficult case where the 5th population quantile is of interest, sample size is low ($n_0 = 25 \times 5$) and the random effect is high ($\sigma^2_{\gamma, 0} = 1.44$).
-Some improvements are desirable in these situations.
+In all cases, the coverage probabilities of the bootstrap intervals are very close to 95\% for the population quantile differences.
+For individual population quantiles, the bootstrap method works well when the sample sizes are large or the within-cluster correlation is low.
+Otherwise, the coverage probability is as low as 90.6\% in the most difficult case where the 5th population quantile is of interest, and the sample size is low or the random effect is high ($\sigma^2_{\gamma, 0} = 1.44$).
+Improvement is desirable in these situations.